-Figure 9.
-Benefits obtained by the pre-service teachers when participating in the E-tutor program
+Figure 9, Benefits obtained by the pre-service teachers when participating in the E-tutor program

-An analysis the audio record of interview and the video record of experience-sharing meeting identifies that the pre-service teachers gained four benefits from participating in this program (Fig. 9).
+From analyzing the audio record of interview and the video record of experience-sharing meeting, we identifies four benefits the pre-service teachers gained from participating in E-tutor program (Fig. 9).

-Forty-two pre-service teachers found that participating in this program gave them an opportunity to practice their teaching.
-In this activity, they learned how to make their teaching material more appropriate for their students, and learned to modify their teaching content according to their students' learning.
-Furthermore, the teachers realized the problems with their teaching.
+Forty-two pre-service teachers stated that participating in this program gave them an opportunity to practice their teaching skills.
+They learned how to make their teaching material more appropriate for their students, and learned how to modify their teaching content according to their students' learning.
+Furthermore, in the online instruction, the pre-service teachers realized the deficiency in their instruction.